datagouv/cdata/datagouv-components/README.md

     // Nuxt doesn't like `TextClamp` in the server, provides the client only `TextClamp`
     textClamp: TextClamp,

-    // Provide the component to create links inside the application
+    // The following properties allow to provide components specific to Nuxt.

-    // This component will receive the raw link (without i18n prefix)
+    // This `appLink` component will receive the raw link (without i18n prefix)
     // and needs to add it.
     appLink: CdataLink,

+    // The ClientOnly allow to disable SSR for some components.
+    clientOnly: ClientOnly,
 })
 ```